wjenh/PDP-1-Disassembler/README.md

 - '-k' - if in macro mode an initial RIM code block will not be output because MACRO usuaally does it; this keeps it
 - '-r' - Raw mode, just dump the tape as instructions or binary words, no RIM or BIN searching (not for macro)
 - '-d' - debug mode, not useful except for debugging disassemble_tape
+- '-a' - am1 assembler extended loader compatibility, use for any am1 binaries
 - Options can be combined, e.g. -mi.

 ## LIMITATIONS